TanakaMidnight/t-forms/README.md

 *   **Firebase Firestore:** For storing form and response data, with access control via security rules.
 *   **ESLint / TypeScript ESLint:** For static code analysis and maintaining code quality.

-For more detailed architecture and design philosophy, please refer to `CODE_DETAILS.md`.

 ## Future Roadmap

 ## Contribution